Get Started

 Plotting a Simple Chart

-Before drawing we need to prepare a DOM container for ECharts with a defined height and width.
-Add the following code after the </head> tag introduced earlier.
+Before rendering a chart we need to prepare a DOM container for ECharts with a defined height and width.
+Add the following code immediately after the closing </head> tag.

 <body>